neo-technology/neo4j-pks/user-guide/USER-GUIDE.md

 Immediately after deploying Neo4j on PKS, as the pods are created the cluster begins to form.
 This may take up to 5 minutes, depending on a number of factors including how long it takes pods to get scheduled, and how many resources are associated with the pods.
 While the cluster is forming, the Neo4j REST API and Bolt endpoints may not be available.
 After a few minutes, bolt endpoints become available inside of the kubernetes cluster.
 Please note that by default, Neo4j services are not exposed externally.
 See below for information on proxying and other limitations.

-### Generated Password
+### Getting your Password

-After installing from GCP Marketplace, your cluster will start with a strong password that was randomly generated in the startup process.
-This is stored in a kubernetes secret that is attached to your deployment.
+After installation, whether a password was specified or generated, the password is stored in a kubernetes secret that is attached to your deployment.
 Given a deployment named “my-graph”, you can find the password as the “neo4j-password” key under the mygraph-neo4j-secrets configuration item in Kubernetes.
 The password is base64 encoded, and can be recovered as plaintext by authorized users with this command:

 ```
 kubectl get secrets $APP_INSTANCE_NAME-neo4j-secrets -o yaml | grep neo4j-password: | sed 's/.*neo4j-password: *//' | base64 --decode